slaveofcode/grpc-restful-example/README.md

 ```

+## Data Flow
+1. HTTP Request coming from the front-end or client via **CURL** or another RESTful client (Insomnia, Postman, etc)
+2. Client Service requesting data through Rpc to the Server App
+3. Server App then doing a DB query and returning the result back
+4. Client Service got the result and return back to the original front-end or client.

 ## Project Preparation
 1. Clone this project
 2. There are 3 subdirectories; `server` is a server of gRPC; `client` is a server of client which provide a restful service to the user, and `protos` which holds the `.proto` file for product.